 If you’ve never made it to Greece, then schedule in some time to discover its lesser-known islands by boat.
-Go to big-hitters Santorini, Crete and Rhodes and and discover little-known gems Astypalea and Tinos.
-Because you can explore whitewashed cubic houses, lie on white hot sands, take a dip in the bath water-warm Aegean.
+Make a two week long itinerary fir Greece and visit Santorini, Crete, Mykonos and Rhodes and and discover little-known gems Astypalea and Tinos.

 6. Volunteer your skills where they’re needed

 We can learn a lot about ourselves when we’re serving others.
 Your 20s are the perfect time to volunteer abroad, whether it’s in a country you’re passionate about or to put a skill to good use.
 Learn how traveling can (and maybe should?) be a two-way street.

 7. Backpack through Southeast Asia